ritza-co/CodeCapsules/comparing-paas-providers-heroku-vs-digital-ocean-app-platform-vs-code-capsules.md

 4. Select the Basic plan.
 5. Press "Launch Basic App" and your application will now be built.

-View the application by entering the link under the application's name.
+View the application by entering the link under the application's name in your web browser.

+## Conclusion

+All three providers provide similar features but some of them are easier to use, especially for new users.
+They each provide auto-deploy functionality, meaning that you can largely forget about them after set up and simply push any changes to your GitHub repository.
+The integration with GitHub means that the provider will get a notification about the code changes and pull these changes into the production environment.